 Again, it does not have to take a lot of time or work to be fun and creative.
 Sometimes the random thing you try as a joke turns out to be the best one.
 Personally, I like them quite simple.

-If you want to see a lot of ideas first, try a Google image search for ‘pumpkin faces’ and see what you get.
+Try a Google image search for ‘pumpkin faces’ and see what inspires you.

 Un-carved pumpkins decorated with junk (like the corks and keys you see below by Barb Rosen of Our Fairfield Home & Garden) last for weeks or months.